AdilHannaoui/RNA-seq-Analysis/README.md

 ## RNA-seq pipeline

 1. Quality control using FastQC
-2. Adapter trimming and filtering
+2. Adapter trimming and filtering using Trimmomatic
-3. Alignment to the reference genome
+3. Alignment to the reference genome using HISAT2
-4. Gene-level quantification
+4. Gene-level quantification using FeatureCounts
 5. Differential expression analysis with DESeq2

 ## Biologic Context